 SEEN: Fund for Women and Girls Luncheon 2017

 Fairfield County's Community Foundation held its annual Fund for Women and Girls Luncheon on April 20, 2017 at the Hyatt Regency Greenwich.
-The keynote speaker at the luncheon was Andrea Jung, Avon's first female CEO, and the current President & CEO of Grameen America.
+The mission of Fairfield County's Community Foundation's Fund for Women & Girls is to engage philanthropists and invest in sustainable solutions that lead to economically secure and healthy women and girls throughout Fairfield County.

 Start the conversation, or Read more at News Times.